imliuyzh/lfs101x-notes/chapter3.md

 ### systemd Features
 Systems with systemd start up faster than those with earlier init methods.
 This is largely because it replaces a serialized set of steps with aggressive parallelization techniques, which permits multiple services to be initiated simultaneously.

 Complicated startup shell scripts are replaced with simpler configuration files, which enumerate what has to be done before a service is started, how to execute service startup, and what conditions the service should indicate have been accomplished when startup is finished.
-One thing to note is that /sbin/init now just points to /lib/systemd/systemd; i.e. systemd takes over the init process.
+One thing to note is that /sbin/init now just points to /lib/systemd/systemd.

-One systemd command (systemctl) is used for most basic tasks:

-- Starting, stopping, restarting a service (using httpd, the Apache web server, as an example) on a currently running system
+- Starting, stopping, restarting a service on a currently running system
-  - `sudo systemctl start|stop|restart httpd.service`
+  - `sudo systemctl start|stop|restart service`
 - Enabling or disabling a system service from starting up at system boot
-  - `sudo systemctl enable|disable httpd.service`
+  - `sudo systemctl enable|disable service`
 - Checking on the status of a service:
-  - `sudo systemctl status httpd.service`
+  - `sudo systemctl status service`

 ## Linux Filesystem Basics